alovajs/alovajs.github.io/docs/06-next-step/03-send-request-directly.md

 2. The cache mechanism is still valid.
 If the cache is hit, the cached data will be returned.
 At this time, you can pass `true` in the `send` method to force the request;

 :::

+Regarding when to use `useRequest` to send a request and when to use a method instance to send a request, please read the [Best Practice](/best-practice/skills) here.